Ultracompact hybrid stars consistent with multimessenger astrophysics: Constructing the equation of state

-In this work, we study a family of representative nucleonic EoS obtained by varying $\Lsym$ and $Q_{\rm sat}$ at fixed values of $E_{\rm{sym}} = 32.31$\,MeV and $K_{\rm{sat}} = 251.15$\,MeV.
+In this work, we study a family of representative nucleonic EoS obtained by varying $\Lsym$ and $Q_{\rm sat}$ at fixed values of $E_{\rm{sym}}(\rho_c) = 27.09$\,MeV ($\rho_c = 0.11$\,fm$^{-3}$) and $K_{\rm{sat}} = 251.15$\,MeV~~\cite{Lijj2019b}.
 The parameter $Q_{\rm sat}$ controls the high-density behavior of the EoS, and thus, the maximum mass of a static nucleonic CS, whereas $L_{\rm sym}$ controls the intermediate-density EoS and is strongly correlated with the radius of the nucleonic stars.
 We consider values of the slope parameter in the range $45 \le L_{\rm sym} \le 105$~MeV.
 The upper limit of $L_{\rm sym}$ is the central value of the PREX-II measurement interpretation by Refs.~\citep{PREX-II2021,Reed2021}; the lower bound corresponds to the one derived from the analysis of the same experimental data in Ref.~\cite{Reinhard2021}.
 The values for skewness are less constrained and we use values $Q_{\rm sat}= 300$ and 900~MeV which predict maximal masses of nucleonic sequences within the mass range $2.30 \le M_{\rm max}/M_{\odot} \le 2.55$.
-This mass range allows for nucleonic CS branch to account for measured lower bound on the maximum mass $M/M_{\odot}= 2.08\pm 0.07$~\cite{Fonseca2021}.
+This mass range allows for the nucleonic CS branch to account for the measured lower bound on the maximum mass $M/M_{\odot}= 2.08\pm 0.07$~\cite{Fonseca2021}.
+The pairs of $\Qsat$ and $\Lsym$ values bracket the range of accepted values of these parameters.
+Our analysis shows that qualitatively similar results are obtained when using other pairs of these parameters that are drawn from the bracketed range.
+The parameters for four nucleonic EoS models are listed in Table \ref{tab:Parameters1}.